Notice and Frequently Asked Questions about a recent laptop theft

 How many patients were potentially affected?

-We are providing outreach to approximately 57,000 patients, and we are assuring they are notified promptly.
+Out of an abundance of caution, we are providing outreach to approximately 12,900 patients, and we are assuring they are notified promptly.

 How are potentially affected individuals being notified?

-In addition to the mailed letters, a phone line has been established to answer any questions for those notified.
-The toll-free number is (855) 731-6016, and is available Monday through Friday from 6 a.m. to 6 p.m.
+In addition to the mailed letters, a toll-free phone line has been established to answer questions for those notified.
+The toll-free number is (855) 683-1168, and is available Monday through Saturday from 6 a.m. to 6 p.m.
 PST.
 In addition, potentially affected individuals have been offered the option of free identity protection services.

 How is the investigation proceeding?

-Lucile Packard Children’s Hospital and the School of Medicine strive to be industry leaders in the area of medical information security.
+Lucile Packard Children’s Hospital strives to be an industry leader in the area of medical information security.
 As a result of this incident, we are taking additional steps to further strengthen our policies and controls surrounding the protection of patient data.